lsanchezg89/facilitationbacterialcommunity/README.md

 ## Suplementary Results

-Video of confronted-colonies and artificial communities can be found [here]{Simulations}.
+Video of confronted-colonies and artificial communities can be found [here](Simulations).